laolujr/Cloud-Projects-/README.md

 I pointed `Dev-RDS-DB` to the custom `VPC` for this project `Dev VPC`

-I selected the `Database Subnet` I then
+I selected the `Database Subnet` I then g